artjomPlaunov/artjomPlaunov.github.io/_posts/2024-04-21-ocaml_tuntap.md

 As I set out to implement TCP in OCaml, I ran up against a very simple problem: where should it go?
 There is an existing kernel space tcp, and I want to implement my own as a user space program.
 The solution to this is TUN/TAP.
 TUN/TAP allows you to implement a user space program that can read IP packets over a virtual network device.

 > [note] This post is a very intuitive overview as someone learning this stuff for the first time.
 It can be seen as the mental hurdles I faced trying to learn what tun/tap was about, and how I filled them in.
-This was also inspired by two other blog posts that explained using tun/tap to write a custom TCP, so I wanted to provide my own explanation of its use - [Julia-Evans](https://jvns.ca/blog/2022/09/06/send-network-packets-python-tun-tap/), [stacey-tay](https://stace.dev/rc-05-tcp-in-rust/).
+This was also inspired by two other blog posts that explained using tun/tap to write a custom TCP, so I wanted to provide my own explanation of its use (references down below).

 ## Why not raw sockets?